 - What is time complexity?
 If you implement sorting on your own, which sort do you prefer?
 And why?

 - What is the use of volatile and synchronized?

-- What is serialization? have you implement serialization in your project?
+- What is serialization? have you implemented serialization in your project?

 - Programs on io streams?

 - Programs on string manipulations? (they are expecting to solve by using regular expressions).

 - How and have you implemented polymorphism in your project?

 - How do you iterate a map having key and list<values>?

 - What is the difference between Iterator and ListIterator, an Enumerator?